Kong/docs.konghq.com/app/_src/kubernetes-ingress-controller/concepts/gateway-api.md

 Typically, Gateway API implementations manage the resources associated with a Gateway on behalf of users for creating a Gateway resource triggers automatic provisioning of Deployments, Services, and others with configuration by matching the Gateway's listeners and addresses.
-The Kong alpha implementation does _not_ automatically manage Gateway provisioning.
-You must create the Kong and ingress controller Deployment and proxy Service by following the [Gateway installation guide](/kubernetes-ingress-controller/{{page.kong_version}}/guides/using-gateway-api/).
+The Kong's implementation does _not_ automatically manage Gateway provisioning.

 Because the Kong Deployment and its configuration are not managed automatically, listener and address configuration are not set for you.
 You must